robbtraister/fusion/documentation/recipes/examining-feature-pack.md

-# Examining a Feature Pack
+# Examining the Feature Pack

 Now that we've created a Feature Pack skeleton, let's look inside to see what was created.